 - Plan a car-free day/alternative transportation day

-We include one sustainability article in our annual Chapter report
+Include one sustainability article in your annual chapter report

 - Waste, water, energy, transportation, food and dining, and cleaning products make good starting points to talk about sustainability issues.